coderdojobraga/katana/CONTRIBUTING.md

 If you want to setup the required database using docker containers you can easily do it with [docker-compose](https://docs.docker.com/compose/install/).

 Create and start the database containers.
-You should use `linux.yml` if running on Linux and `darwin.yml` if running on macOS.
+You should use `linux.yml` if running on Linux, `darwin.yml` if running on macOS or `wsl.yml` if running on WSL.

+> [!NOTE]
+> If you are running WSL (Windows Subsystem for Linux), make sure to start the Docker engine first by opening the Docker Desktop app.

 ```
 cp .env .env.dev